 Why is it important?

-Helping teachers and students to stay safe at school remains really important.
-With lots of individuals mixing and children being unvaccinated, there is still a risk of COVID-19 cases spreading to others very quickly.
+Helping teachers and students to stay safe at school is important.
+With lots of individuals mixing everyday there is a risk of viruses like COVID-19 spreading to others very quickly.
 Therefore, it is important that support is available in school settings to help reduce the spread of COVID-19.

 About the research team

 Lucy Yardley is leading the adaptation of the Germ Defence website.
 She brings expertise in:

 - patient involvement

 - behavioural psychology

 Lucy is a member of the Scientific Advisory Group for Emergencies (SAGE).

 Rosie is co-leading the adaptation of the Germ Defence website.
 She brings expertise in the Person-Based Approach to intervention development and optimisation, health psychology and behavioural science.

 Sarah is a behavioral scientist and uses qualitative methods to develop and optimize interventions.
 Sarah is co-leading the adaptation of the Germ Defence website.